 Additionally, Aiken County Public Schools has established a positive case procedure for the contact tracing teams to implement when a case is reported.
 First, information is collected using the ACPSD Positive Case Worksheet to determine the onset and whether the individual was present at school, school bus transportation, and/or school-related events during the infectious period.
-The completed ACPSD worksheet and DHEC 1129 are submitted to the nursing supervisor.
-Positive cases are verified by the school nurse or nursing supervisor by reviewing documentation of lab results.
-If no documentation is provided, the nursing supervisor consults with the DHEC Midlands Epidemiology team to confirm the case.
-All positive cases are reported to DHEC by the nursing supervisor through process established by the Midlands Epidemiology Team.
-After the case is confirmed, the school contact tracing team identifies students who may have been in close contact with the positive case during their infectious period, as defined by SC DHEC, utilizing bus and classroom seating charts and teacher/coach interviews.
+Positive cases are verified by the school nurse, nursing supervisor, or COVID Team member by reviewing documentation of lab results or a completed home test attestation form.
+After the case is confirmed, the school contact tracing team identifies students who may have been in close contact with the positive case during their infectious period, as defined by SCDHEC, utilizing bus and classroom seating charts and teacher/coach interviews.
 All identifying health information is held in strict confidence and shared only with those who need to know in order to thoroughly complete a contact tracing investigation.